scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 The parcels correspond to regions of the brain that are known to activate with these experimental conditions.

-Standard methods as GLM with the posterior classical statistics applied, give statistical parametric maps (SPM) that describe the significance of the activation in each region.
+Standard methods, as GLM, with the posterior classical statistics applied, give statistical parametric maps (SPM) that describe the significance of the activation in each region.
 JDE is a probabilistic method and estimates, for each parameter, posterior probability functions.
-For this reason, we can compute posterior probability maps (PPM) from the outputs of PyHRF.
-These PPM are not directly comparable to the classical SPM maps, but give a similar measure of significance of activation.

-In Fig. :ref:`spmvsppm` we show the SPM and PPM maps for a visual experimental condition in the same data used for Fig. :ref:`hrfs`.
-Note that we are showing it in negative logarithmic scale.
-PyHRF uses the package Nilearn (http://nilearn.github.io) to generate the beautiful images presented in this document.
+For this reason, we can compute posterior probability maps (PPMs) from the outputs of PyHRF.
+These PPMs are not directly comparable to the classical SPM maps, but give a similar measure of significance of activation.
+For instance, in Fig. :ref:`spmvsppm` we show the SPM and PPM maps for a visual experimental condition in the same data used for Fig. :ref:`hrfs`.
+We use the package Nilearn (http://nilearn.github.io) to generate the beautiful figures presented in this document.